 In order to deliver business value, the decision-centric approach addresses challenges by:

-- Focusing on an operational problem, opportunity or business moment that has real business value
+- Focusing on business problems (e.g. operational, compliance…), opportunity or business moments that has real business value

 - Building a solution that is usable by the operations team (e.g., DigitalOps)